FacuM/android_scriptmaker/README.md

 **This script is COMPLETELY compatible with the Unix Shell without any previous modifications.**

-Required installed software: tee, grep, wc and cat. *The script will test if your device lacks support of any of them.*
+Required installed software: grep, wc and cat. *The script will test if your device lacks support of any of them.*

 ## Usage